theimowski/SuaveMusicStoreTutorial/html_markup.md

 let h2 s = tag "h2" [] (text s)
 ```

-and replace `text` with new `h2` in each of 4 containers.
+and replace `text` with a new `h2` in each of the 4 containers.

 We'd like the "/store" route to output hyperlinks to all genres in our Music Store.
-Let's add a helper function in `Path` module, that will be responsible for formatting HTTP url with a key-value parameter:
+Let's add a helper function in `Path` module, that will be responsible for formatting HTTP urls with a key-value parameter:

 ```fsharp
 let withParam (key,value) path = sprintf "%s?%s=%s" path key value
 ```

-The `withParam` function takes a tuple `(key,value)` as its first argument, `path` as the second and returns properly formatted url.
+The `withParam` function takes a tuple `(key,value)` as its first argument, `path` as the second and returns a properly formatted url.
 A tuple (or a pair) is a widely used structure in F#.
 It allows us to group two values into one in an easy manner.
-Syntax for creating a tuple is following: `(item1, item2)` - this might look like a standard parameter passing in many other languages including C#.
+Syntax for creating a tuple is as follows: `(item1, item2)` - this might look like a standard parameter passing in many other languages including C#.
 Follow [this link](http://fsharpforfunandprofit.com/posts/tuples/) to learn more about tuples.

 Add also a string key for the url parameter "/store/browse" in `Path.Store` module: